colin-heffernan/EMCore/README.md

 # License

-EMCode is licensed under the MIT License.
+EMCore is licensed under the MIT License.